 What You Do:

 - Help your child use a permanent marker and a ruler to draw a line 4½ inches up from the bottom of the bottle.

 - Use the knife to cut into the plastic bottle.
 (This step is all you; cutting plastic can be dangerous.)

 - Have your child use scissors to cut the rest of plastic along the marker line.

 - Set the top part of the bottle aside.

 - If you have activated charcoal, help your child pour a bit into the bottle.
-Have him pat down the characoal to a layer about 1/4 of an inch think.
+Have him pat down the charcoal.
+Adjust the amount until you have a layer that's about a ¼ of an inch thick.

 - Have him fill the rest of the bottom of the terrarium with potting soil.
 Make sure there is at least an inch of room between the soil and the top of the plastic.